 1. Read-modify-write without atomic compare-and-swap

 The most common pattern.
-Agents read the full memory state, modify it in Python, then write back the full state.
-There is no check that the state hasn’t changed between the read and the write.
+Agents read the full state, modify it in Python, then write the whole thing back, with no check that the state hasn’t changed in between.
 Any overlapping read-modify-write pair loses one agent’s changes.

-How to spot it: Find any code that does state = store.get(key); state.update(new_data); store.set(key, state).
-Without an if-not-modified-since check or a WATCH/CAS operation, this pattern always loses concurrent writes.
+How to spot it: find any code shaped like state = store.get(key); state.update(new_data); store.set(key, state).
+Without an if-not-modified-since guard or a WATCH/CAS, this always loses concurrent writes.

 2. Append operations not atomic at the storage layer

-Two agents both call store.append(key, new_item).
-The underlying implementation does store.set(key, store.get(key) + [new_item]) — a non-atomic read-modify-write.
-Both agents read the same list, both append one item, both write back a list with one item.
-The second write overwrites the first.
+Two agents both call store.append(key, item), but the implementation is store.set(key, store.get(key) + [item]) — a non-atomic read-modify-write.
+Both read the same list, both append one item, both write a list with one new element.
+The second write erases the first.

-How to spot it: Check whether your store’s append or add operations are implemented as atomic server-side operations (e.g., Redis RPUSH) or as client-side read-modify-write (e.g., get + modify + set).
+How to spot it: check whether your store’s append/add is an atomic server-side op (Redis RPUSH) or a client-side get + modify + set.
 Client-side is not safe for concurrent agents.

-3. No write lock — multiple agents write concurrently
+3. No write lock — multiple agents write the same key

-Parallel agents all have write access to the same memory namespace.
-There is no mutex or lock preventing simultaneous writes.
-The pipeline assumed agents would write to separate keys, but they end up writing to the same key because the key is derived from a shared task property (task category, model name, date).
+Parallel agents all have write access to one namespace, with no mutex.
+The pipeline assumed agents would write to separate keys, but the key is derived from a shared task property (task category, model name, date), so they collide.

-How to spot it: Log every write call with the key, agent ID, and timestamp.
-Overlapping writes to the same key (multiple writes within a sub-second window) indicate a concurrency issue.
+How to spot it: log every write with key, agent ID, and timestamp.
+Two different agent IDs writing the same key within a sub-second window is the signature.

 4. Optimistic locking version check skipped under load